zahidalidev/CS-Material/Next.js.md

 - There are multiple ways to build applications with React.
 Next.js provides a framework to structure your application, and optimizations that help make both the development process and final application faster.
 - https://nextjs.org/learn/foundations/from-react-to-nextjs/getting-started-with-nextjs

+## Problems with React
+- Code has to be bundled using a bundler like webpack and transformed using a compiler like Babel.
+- You need to do production optimizations such as code splitting.
+- You might want to statically pre-render some pages for performance and SEO.
+You might also want to use server-side rendering or client-side rendering.
+- You might have to write some server-side code to connect your React app to your data store.

+## Features of Next.js
+- An intuitive page-based routing system (with support for dynamic routes)
+- Pre-rendering, both static generation (SSG) and server-side rendering (SSR) are supported on a per-page basis
+- Automatic code splitting for faster page loads
+- Client-side routing with optimized prefetching
+- Built-in CSS and Sass support, and support for any CSS-in-JS library
+- Development environment with Fast Refresh support
+- API routes to build API endpoints with Serverless Functions
+- Fully extendable

+## Code splitting and prefetching, single and multipage (React & Next.js)
+- **Next.js** does code splitting automatically, so each page only loads what’s necessary for that page.
+That means when the homepage is rendered, the code for other pages is not served initially.
+This ensures that the homepage loads quickly even if you have hundreds of pages.
+Only loading the code for the page you request also means that pages become isolated.
+If a certain page throws an error, the rest of the application would still work.
+Furthermore, in a production build of Next.js, whenever Link components appear in the browser’s viewport, Next.js automatically prefetches the code for the linked page in the background.
+By the time you click the link, the code for the destination page will already be loaded in the background, and the page transition will be near-instant!
+- **React** is a Single Page Application (SPA) frontend framework.
+An intuitive definition of what this means is that your web app needs only 1 page load.
+However, an SPA can support the user experience of having "multiple pages", including changing the url path: e.g. www.app.com/home -> www.app.com/about.

 ## Different stages in Next.js
 - The environment where your code runs: **Development** vs. **Production**
 - When your code runs: **Build Time** vs. **Runtime**